30 Unique Attractions

 The Challenger Learning Center in Hammond was the 33rd center to go online as part of a network of facilities devoted to carrying on the education mission of the Challenger 51L Crew and First Teacher in Space, Christa Mc Auliffe.
 They offer space science education with missions for groups, laser light shows and family events.

 Little ones will have a blast at Bellaboo's Play and Discovery Center in Lake Station.
-Children can enjoy cooking classes, soft play room, face painting and rooms that inspire the imagination including pretend stores, kitchens, trains and more.
+Children can enjoy cooking classes, a soft play room, face painting and rooms that inspire the imagination including pretend stores, kitchens, trains and more.

 20. County Line Orchard